joeireland/iot-greentech-workshop/Workshop3-rules.md

    ![Configure Action](images/create-blue-off-rule.png)
    - Once the rule indicates it's enabled you may test it (refresh your browser until it indicates "enabled").
-   - Test the rule by turning the angle sensor.
-When the angle sensor is > 80 the buzzer will beep for 1 second.
+   - Test the rule by turning the angle sensor until its value is under 50.
+   - Once under 50 the blue LED will turn off.

 ### 4. Create advanced IoT rule that places a phone call when temperature < 32F (Below Freezing)
    **PART 1:** Create a Lambda function which will act as the rule's action